When ScotRail timetables will return to normal after pay dispute resolved

 The temporary timetable saw 1,660 services operating daily from Monday to Saturday, compared with the usual level of around 2,250 – a cut of 26 per cent.

-The latest change comes as ScotRail reinstated its peak fares on key routes, angering passengers.
-The Scottish Government previously said the scheme had “limited success” and it could not justify continuing it given current financial pressures.
+The latest change comes as ScotRail reinstated its peak fares on key routes on Monday, angering passengers.
+The Scottish Government previously said the scheme had “limited success” and it could not justify continuing the peak fare suspension given financial pressures.

 Comments